jimezsa/jimezsa/README.md

 ### Hi, I’m David 👋
-I'm a Mechatronic Engineer 🤖, interested in Deep Learning 🧠.
+I'm a Mechatronic Engineer 🤖, currently working in Computer Vision and Deep Learning 🧠.